qureshinomaan/Generate-Occupancy-Maps/README.md

 * The output images should have a proper name.

 ### Dataset
-* KITTI Dataset is used for the project.
+* KITTI Dataset is used for testing in the project.

 ### Tasks
 - [x] Debug PSMNet to get the depth image.